Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/Combining a deal  a spin wheel in one screen.md

 169 Posts

-🎯 Spotted in Fish of Fortune: a really nice take on combining a deal + a spin wheel in one screen.
+ðŸŽ¯ Spotted in Fish of Fortune: a really nice take on combining a deal + a spin wheel in one screen.

 ![](https://www.gamigion.com/wp-content/uploads/2025/11/SPINMK.jpeg)

 ---

 I love how this UI blends the guaranteed value (the gift at the top) with the excitement of the spin.
-It makes the purchase feel both safe and fun at the same time.
+It makes the purchase feel bothÂ safeÂ andÂ funÂ at the same time.

 Why it works:
-✅ Clear “base value” before the spin reduces risk for the player
+âœ… Clear â€œbase valueâ€ before the spin reduces risk for the player
-✅ Smart layout: deal on top, thrill on bottom
+âœ… Smart layout: deal on top, thrill on bottom
-✅ Feels like getting both a bundle and a mini-game in one
+âœ… Feels like getting both a bundle and a mini-game in one

 A great example of how presentation alone can make a simple offer feel much more rewarding.